Military Spouses and State Taxes

 Active duty service members have always been able to keep one state as their state of legal residency (usually their Home of Record) for tax purposes even when they move frequently on military orders.
 A state of legal residence (SLR) is also considered their “domicile” or “resident” state.
 For more information, see Filing State Income Taxes When You're in the Military.

-This was not so for the nonmilitary spouse until the Military Spouse Residency Relief Act (MSRRA) was signed in 2009.
-Since then, a nonmilitary spouse of a service member may be able to keep the same resident state of the military spouse regardless of which state they live in.
+The Military Spouse Residency Relief Act (MSRRA), signed in 2009, allows a nonmilitary spouse of a service member to keep the same resident state of the military spouse regardless of which state they live in.

 For more information on how a particular state handles MSRRA, check out Military Filing Information on State Websites.

 A nonmilitary spouse cannot just choose the service member’s state or “inherit” or “adopt” that state upon marriage.

 At a minimum, the spouse must have lived in that service member’s resident state before “claiming” it as their own resident state for MSRRA qualifications.
 The spouse must also be able to prove residency by being registered to vote, maintaining a driver’s license, and any other residency requirements of that state.